Silence in the Library: Critical reception and accolades

-The episode has received positive reviews from critics.
-William Gallagher of Radio Times labelled it the "best story so far" and was positive toward the character of River Song.
-IGN's Travis Fickett gave it a rating of 9.2 out of 10, praising the setting of a library with books and "terrifically entertaining dialogue, one mind boggling concept after another, terrific character moments" between all the characters.
+The episode received positive reviews from critics.
+Richard Edwards, reviewing for SFX, gave the episode five out of five stars and called it the "best of the series so far".
+He particularly praised the fear instilled by the Vashta Nerada and the "intriguing parallel plotline" of the little girl, and highlighted the "chilling and heartbreaking" plot device of the "Data Ghosts".
+Simililarly, Patrick Mulkern of Radio Times praised the two-parter as a collection of several brilliant ideas, with a backdrop of a child's virtual reality world, and the introduction of a mysterious woman from the Doctor's future.
+A.V.
+Clubs Keith Phipps, giving it an 'A', found the episode "stellar", throwing one big idea after another, against a setting both mysterious and spooky due to the little girl and the Vashta Nerada respectively, ending on a big reveal and a thrilling cliffhanger, making viewers wait a week to unpack what they have seen.IGN's Travis Fickett gave it a rating of 9.2 out of 10, praising the setting of a library with books and "terrifically entertaining dialogue, one mind boggling concept after another, terrific character moments" between all the characters.
 However, he thought the concept of the Vashta Nerada were "a bit goofy", especially when they took the form of the skeletons.
-Ben Rawson-Jones on Digital Spy gave "Silence in the Library" four out of five stars, praising the "wonderfully inventive concepts" of the Data Ghosts and Nodes as well as guest stars Kingston, Salmon, and Newton.
+Ben Rawson-Jones of Digital Spy gave "Silence in the Library" four out of five stars, praising the "wonderfully inventive concepts" of the Data Ghosts and Nodes as well as guest stars Kingston, Salmon, and Newton.
 However, his "slight criticism" was that some aspects were similar to other episodes Moffat had written for Doctor Who.
-Richard Edwards, reviewing for SFX, gave the episode five out of five stars and called it the "best of the series so far".
-He particularly praised the fear instilled by the Vashta Nerada and the "intriguing parallel plotline" of the little girl.

-Den of Geek listed the cliffhanger for "Silence in the Library" among the ten greatest of the show in 2011.
-IGN named the two-parter the fourth best episode of Tennant's tenure, as did Sam McPherson of Zap2it.
+Den of Geek listed the cliffhanger for "Silence in the Library" among the ten greatest of the show in 2011, one which goes beyond menacing into "what is going on" territory for the viewers; and IGN named the two-parter one of the best episodes of Tennant's tenure.
 This episode, along with "Forest of the Dead", was nominated for a Hugo Award in the Best Dramatic Presentation, Short Form category, but lost out to Dr. Horrible's Sing-Along Blog.
 The episode won the 2009 Constellation Award for Best Script in Film or Television.